Role in the Pharmacy

 Certification is the process by which a non-governmental association or agency grants recognition to an individual who has met predetermined qualifications specified by that association or agency.
 The PTCE is recognized in all 50 states even though regulations to work as a pharmacy technician vary from state to state.
 Contact your State Board of Pharmacy for more information.
 The National Association of Boards of Pharmacy is an additional resource.

 Pharmacy technician wages are often dependent on experience, qualifications, work environment, geographic location and employer.
-According to the Bureau of Labor and Statistics (BLS) Occupational Outlook Handbook 2014 Edition, the median hourly wage of pharmacy technicians in May 2014 was $14.33, and the annual median pay was $29,810.
+According to the Bureau of Labor and Statistics (BLS) Occupational Outlook Handbook 2015 Edition, the median* hourly wage of pharmacy technicians in May 2015 was $14.62 per hour, and the annual median pay was $30,410.
+According to BLS, the lowest 10 percent earned less than $20,950, and the highest 10 percent earned more than $45,030.

 According to the Bureau of Labor and Statistics (BLS), employment of pharmacy technicians is expected to increase by 9% from 2014 to 2024.
 The BLS also suggests that pharmacy technicians with formal education or training, previous work experience, and national certification will be specifically sought after to meet these demands.